pnp/blog/content/post/using-power-automate-and-graph-api-to-manage-external-access-to.md

 Thankfully, the rest of the Graph API abilities are available, but you have to go via a custom connector.
-You could call these directly via an HTTP request action, but by wrapping the Graph API in a connector, you are enabling other members of your organisation to re-use the connector and security you establish.
+You could call these directly via an HTTP request action, but by wrapping the Graph API in a connector, you are enabling other members of your organization to re-use the connector and security you establish.
 Microsoft also allows you to "play" with the Graph API as well, via the [Graph